-The Filtery is a digital platform that provides curious citizens with well-researched and practical solutions for decreasing the toxins in their bodies and homes.
+The Filtery is a digital platform that provides curious citizens with well-researched and practical solutions for reducing toxins in their homes and bodies.
 Whether you’re looking for trusted non-toxic brands or answers to your questions about materials or ingredients, The Filtery is here to help.

 🌎 Who Is The Filtery For?

 Our aim is to provide information that is thorough yet understandable for all readers, regardless of lifestyle or level of experience with non-toxic living.

 This is a judgment-free zone.
 (Okay, that’s not entirely true… We’re willing to pass judgement on the companies and governments who act in bad faith and neglect to protect citizens from toxicants.)
 But when it comes to individual consumers, our goal is never to judge, shame, or fear-monger.
 We understand that there are a lot of reasons why one may make a decision to use (or not use) a certain product.
 Our aim is simply to save you some valuable time, energy, and stress by providing you with information and recommendations so that you can make the best decision for yourself and your family.

 📣 What Motivates You?